jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] Update the Changelog.
 Label all the currently unreleased changes as part of this release.
 See comments on the  [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for instructions.
     - [ ] Update `code.json` by adding a new entry with the RC version. e.g. an 8.0.0 release candidate would be labeled `8.0_RC1` for the first RC, `8.0_RC2` for the second, etc.
     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
-    - [ ] Submit a Pull Request: Submit a pull request into the `dev` branch.
-If a release branch exists, create another PR there as well.
+    - [ ] Submit a Pull Request: Submit a pull request into the current RC's upstream branch (i.e. `upstream/8.0.0_RC1`).

 === "LR"

     - [ ] Update the Changelog: Update the release date on the version to be released in the changelog.
 See comments on the  [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for instructions.
     - [ ] Update `code.json` by adding a new entry with the new version number and the date last modified.
     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
-    - [ ] Submit a Pull Request: Submit a pull request into the `dev` branch.
-If a release branch exists, create another PR there as well.
+    - [ ] Submit a Pull Request:  Submit a pull request into the current RC's upstream branch (i.e. `upstream/8.0.0_RC1`).

 === "LTS"